izmalkovv/carbook/privacy.md

 - *Log and Usage Data.* Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
 Depending on how you interact with us, this log data may include your IP address, device information, browser type, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).
 - *Device Data.* We collect device data such as information about your computer, phone, tablet, or other device you use to access the Services.
 Depending on the device used, this device data may include information such as your IP address (or proxy server), device and application identification numbers, location, browser type, hardware model, Internet service provider and/or mobile carrier, operating system, and system configuration information.
-- *Location Data.* We collect location data such as information about your device's location, which can be either precise or imprecise.
-How much information we collect depends on the type and settings of the device you use to access the Services.
-For example, we may use GPS and other technologies to collect geolocation data that tells us your current location (based on your IP address).
-You can opt out of allowing us to collect this information either by refusing access to the information or by disabling your Location setting on your device.
-However, if you choose to opt out, you may not be able to use certain aspects of the Services.
-- *Vehicle, service, and fuel data.* Information about user's vehicles (make, model, year, mileage, VIN, license plate, fuel type), service and fuel expense records (dates, costs, work performed, fuel volume, gas station), photos of receipts processed via third-party AI services (Google Gemini, OpenAI), and usage analytics collected via Mixpanel.
+- *Vehicle, service, and fuel data.* Information about your vehicles (make, model, year, mileage, VIN, license plate, fuel type), service and fuel expense records (dates, costs, work performed, fuel volume, fuel station), photos of receipts processed via Google Gemini AI for automated data extraction, and usage analytics collected via Mixpanel.

 ### Google API

 Our use of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the [Limited Use requirements](https://developers.google.com/terms/api-services-user-data-policy#limited-use).

-### Information collected from other sources

-***In Short:** We may collect limited data from public databases, marketing partners, social media platforms, and other outside sources.*

-In order to enhance our ability to provide relevant marketing, offers, and services to you and update our records, we may obtain information about you from other sources, such as public databases, joint marketing partners, affiliate programs, data providers, social media platforms, and from other third parties.

-If you interact with us on a social media platform using your social media account (e.g., Facebook or X), we receive personal information about you from such platforms such as your name, email address, and gender.
-Any personal information that we collect from your social media account depends on your social media account's privacy settings.

 ## 2. HOW DO WE PROCESS YOUR INFORMATION?